Skip to Main Content

 Data loss can happen to any practice, at any time, so it is critical that dentists ensure their backup systems are providing real-time protection and functioning properly.

-The Dentists Insurance Company reports one Bay Area dentist lost all of his patient records when his hard drive crashed.
-When he attempted to restore the data by accessing his backups, he discovered his system hadn’t been backing up for two years.
+TDIC’s Risk Management Advice Line reports one California dentist lost all his patient records when his hard drive crashed.
+When he attempted to restore the data by accessing his backups, the dentist discovered his system had not been backing up for two years.

 In the case above, the dentist did lose everything — and then some.
-Not only did he have to spend thousands of dollars to rebuild his system, he also had to recreate patient files.
-Because insurance companies require documentation for claim reimbursement, he had to retake patient radiographs.
-He also had to cross his fingers and hope that his patients were honest enough to pay what they knew they owed, as he had no billing records.
+Not only did he have to spend thousands of dollars to rebuild his system, but he also had to recreate patient files.
+Because dental benefit companies require documentation for claim reimbursement, he had to retake patient radiographs.
+Furthermore, the dentist had to cross his fingers and hope that his patients were honest enough to pay what they knew they owed because he had no billing records.

 Whether from human error, viruses, technical malfunctions, natural disasters or theft, data loss can have a huge impact on any business.
-In fact, nearly half of all small businesses have experienced some form of data loss according to online backup provider Carbonite.
+In fact, nearly half of all small businesses in the U.S. have experienced some form of data loss according to online backup provider Carbonite.
+Accounting firm Price Waterhouse Coopers found that 7 out of 10 small firms that experience a major data loss go out of business within a year.

 Luckily, there are ways to avoid complete devastation.
-Topping the list is making sure your backups are run regularly and accurately.
+Topping the list is making sure your backups are running regularly and accurately.

 “Too often, people forget to check their backups,” Davis said.
 “Backups are a fail-safe.
 But even fail-safes should be double checked.”